-Welcome to the 2022/2023 school year at Brock High School.
-We are excited to see the return of many more extra curricular options for our students and hope that students will seek out ways to be part of the Brock community beyond the classroom.
 We would also like to remind students and families that there are many supports within the school.
 Please ensure to maintain regular communication with each classroom teacher any need that might arise in order that we can all act proactively.

 Students, please ensure that you are attending everyday, when you are healthy.
-Our full focus will be on providing an in-person learning experience for everyone.
-The digital platforms used by teachers such as Google Classroom or D2L will be activated for emergencies such as bad weather days and may not be regularly updated.
 Attending regularly and minimizing time away from the classroom is essential in order to reach your full potential.
 If you are away, please reach out to your teacher as soon as possible to create a catch-up plan.